 Gasping respiration, or agonal breathing, may be present in a small number of kids.
 In the dying animal this is the last respiratory pattern prior to loss of movement, and is not a welfare concern.

-Lambs

-Lambs are more difficult to stun-kill, than piglets and kids, when using a non-penetrating captive-bolt device.
-The energy required to produce an effective stun-kill with lambs was found to be greater or equal to 107 J. This increased energy requirement can be produced by the Accles & Shelvoke, Small Animal Tool which has been reproofed to enable a pink, 1.25 grain cartridge to be used which produces sufficient energy for the effective stun/killing of lambs.
+Lambs Lambs are more difficult to stun-kill than piglets and kids when using a non-penetrating captive-bolt device.
+The energy required to produce an effective stun-kill on lambs up to six kilograms was found to be greater than, or equal to, 107 Joules.
+This increased energy requirement can be produced by the Cash Small Animal Tool, which is proofed to enable a pink, 1.25 grain cartridge to be used.
+This produces sufficient energy for the effective stun/killing of lambs.
 Shooting position: Shot position is also critical with lambs.
 It must be applied behind the poll, between the ears, with the neck bent and the chin touching chest, as shown with kids in Figure 3.
 Some lambs may bleed from the nose due to the force of the blow and/or the skin on the head may split - this is not a welfare concern, as the brain of the animal is no longer functioning.
 Post-shot movement is an expected result of an effective stun-kill, as was reported with piglets above.

-Watch - On-Farm Killing of New-Born Lambs

-Assessment of the effectiveness of the shot: Following the shot the lamb should be assessed as follows:

-- the lamb should not be breathing rhythmically - there should be no corneal reflex (a blink in response to touching the eye), and - there should be no response to a painful stimulus (a nose prick with needle).
+Watch - On-Farm Killing of New-Born Lambs Assessment of the effectiveness of the shot: Following the shot, the lamb should be assessed as follows: - the lamb should not be breathing rhythmically, - there should be no corneal reflex (a blink in response to touching the eye), and - there should be no response to a painful stimulus (a nose prick with needle).
 The absence of these responses indicates an effective stun-kill.

 Gasping respiration, or agonal breathing, may be present in a small number of lambs.
 In the dying animal this is the last respiratory pattern prior to loss of movement, and is not a welfare concern.

-CAPTIVE-BOLT EQUIPMENT MUST BE CLEANED, FOLLOWING THE MANUFACTURER'S INSTRUCTIONS, AFTER EVERY DAY'S USE REGARDLESS OF THE NUMBER OF DISCHARGES.
-IT MUST ALSO BE STORED SAFELY AND SECURELY WHEN NOT IN USE.

-DISCLAIMER OF LIABILITY

-In no circumstances can the HSA accept liability for the way in which the equipment in this leaflet is used: or for any loss, damage, death or injury caused thereby, since this depends on circumstance wholly outside the HSA's control
+Captive-bolt equipment must be cleaned, following the manufacturer's instructions, after every day's use regardless of the number of discharges.
+It must also be stored safely and securely when not in use.
+The HSA recommends using pink 1.25 grain cartridges in the Cash Small Animal Tool for all species.
+Being a low-powered stunning device, the tool's performance is likely to be compromised more seriously when using 1 grain cartridges if it is not maintained properly, or its internal components become excessively worn.
+The HSA recommends using 125 psi with the Bock Zephyr EXL.